-We recommend Vault Health’s PCR test.
+We can also recommend Vault Health’s PCR test.
 This is a saliva test that costs $119 and is covered by most health insurance plans.
 Click here for instructions and to place your order.
 The test will be delivered to you, and administered by you the week before arrival.
-You may also use a local testing facility to obtain the PCR Test.

 Please note: Each camper will need to quarantine for 72 hours before the test and then remain in quarantine until arriving at camp.
 Because it could take several days for results to come in, there could be as many as 8 days in quarantine by the time you arrive at camp.
 (Also, if you plan to order the PCR test from Vault Health, you will need to place the order at least 14 days prior to arrival at camp.)